IgorZanellaDev/ssr-react-insta-stories/README.md

 ## ❌ No keyboardNavigation
 To make it work on SSR I removed `document` and `window` references, so I removed `keyboardNavigation` prop which used JavaScript `document` for event listeners on keyboard.

+## 🌍 Different WebPack style-loader
+To make it work on SSR I change WebPack `style-loader` with `isomorphic-style-loader`, which is the style-loader to use if you use a component for SSR.

 ## ⚙️ Install

 ```bash